| BuildOrBuy Group

 prices from professional level manufacturers who made Desktop Audio

 affordable by using PC Computers as our Recording Studios.
+As

 technology grows, we have new acronyms and terms, greater flexibility